 You should be working on building up your relationship with your children, not tearing it down.

 By getting tough, you are in fact tearing your relationship apart.

 Instead of getting tough, get gentle.

-Get really gentle, keep yourself calm, and empathize.
+Get really gentle, connect with where you child is right in the moment, empathize and show that you understand them.
 You can be firm if you think the situation calls for it, and be gentle at the same time.

 The 3 things to remember are to:

 - Get gentle

 Here’s the thing.
 Kids actually want and need rules and guidance.
 The need to learn boundaries and what is appropriate or inappropriate in different situations.